 If it is necessary to pick up your child from school during the school day, please go to the office to sign out your child.
 Teachers are instructed not to release children from the classroom or playground without authorization from the office.
 This procedure is followed to protect your child and to hold classroom interruptions to a minimum.
 A child will not be released to anyone who is not on the emergency contact list in Infinite Campus, or to anyone under 18 years of age, unless the school’s office has been notified in writing by the parent.

 Breakfast: Breakfast is provided free of charge for all students before school.
-Students eating breakfast at school may be in the cafeteria at 8:20am.
+Students eating breakfast at school may be in the cafeteria starting at 8:15am.
 Students who are not eating breakfast may not be on school grounds before 8:30am (see Arrival).
 Students arriving after morning bell will be provided with a grab-and-go breakfast option to take to his/her classroom.
 This process will ensure that students get a breakfast while not missing the start of the instructional day.

-Lunch: Students have the option of bringing their own lunch to school or purchasing a hot lunch.
+Students have the option of bringing their own lunch to school or purchasing a hot lunch.
 Milk can also be purchased separately for those bringing lunch.
 Our food is delicious!
 Many items are made from scratch right in our kitchen.
 We also offer a beautiful fresh fruit and salad bar daily.
-Lunch will be available for $1.85 (less for students who qualify for free or reduced lunch.
-See application at https://www.myschoolapps.com/Application).
+Lunch will be available for $2.45 (less for students who qualify for free or reduced lunch. https://www.myschoolapps.com/Application ).

 Cancellation of School